sharetribe/flex-docs/src/docs/ftw-styling/how-to-customize-ftw-styles/index.md

 }
 ```

-⚠️ NOTE: template app is following a pattern where the height of an
+> ⚠️ **Note**: template app is following a pattern where the height of
-element should be divisible by `6px` on mobile layout and `8px` on
+> an element should be divisible by **6px** on mobile layout and **8px**
-bigger layouts.
+> on bigger layouts.
 This affects line-heights of font styles too.

-⚠️ NOTE: the `@apply` rule and custom property sets most likely won't
+> ⚠️ **Note**: the **@apply** rule and custom property sets most likely
-get any more support from browser vendors as the spec is yet considered
+> won't get any more support from browser vendors as the spec is yet
-deprecated and alternative solutions are being discussed.
-However,
+> considered deprecated and alternative solutions are being discussed.
-template app will use these until a good enough alternative is
-available.

 ## Styling components

 Styling a web UI is traditionally quite a messy business due to the
 global nature of stylesheets and especially their cascading specificity
 rule. `.card {/*...*/}` will affect every element on a web page that has
-a class `card` - even if the different UI context would like to use a
+a class **"card"** - even if the different UI context would like to use
-different set of rules.
+a different set of rules.

 Our goal has been to create independent components that can be reused in
 the UI without paying too much attention to the global CSS context.
 To